KateMcGuane/static-website/README.md

 * To be able to view the site on a range of device sizes.
 * To make it clear what the site is about & how the concept works.
 * To make it clear that we are a third party service.
-* To inform all users that the concept will be developed further to faciitate the needs of both the facilitators and customers.

 * To make it easy for potential members to find out what the book club is and how to take part.